core-wg/href/draft-ietf-core-href.md

 [^status]: (This "cref" paragraph will be removed by the RFC
     editor:)\\
-    The present revision `-27` is a fixup to revision `-26`, which was missing the fixes for Éric Vyncke's COMMENTs.
+    After approval of -28, the present revision `-29` pulls in the newest URI Schemes and assigns URI scheme numbers for them.
-    This is now intended to be ready for document approval.
+    This is now intended to be ready for integration into the IANA database.

 --- middle